 In Guyana, there’s also much greater religious diversity – 65% of people identify as Christian (including syncretic Afro-Guyanese), 25% as Hindu, and 7% as Muslim, and the rest are either atheist or practice other beliefs including Baha’i, Rastafarianism, and Buddhism.

 You’ll see mosques right next to churches, and Hindu temples right across the road, whereas most other South American countries are primarily Christian.

 5) Of Course, There are Many Festivals!

-Religious diversity translates as lots of festivals throughout the year.
+Religious diversity and the cultural diversity of Guyana people translates as lots of festivals throughout the year.
 Christmas and Easter are widely celebrated – the former with presents, Christmas trees and special food including ‘black cake’, a Christmas cake with rum-soaked dried fruit.
 During Easter time, schools are closed for two weeks and one of the most popular pastimes is kite flying.

 Hindu and Muslim festivals are also celebrated throughout the country.
 One of the most picturesque festivals in Guyana is Diwali, the festival of light, when all households and city streets are decorated with lit-up candles.
 Phagwah, known in India as Holi, and Eid-ul-Fitr marking the end of Ramadan are also celebrated.

 However, the main festival celebrated in Guyana is not of religious origin – it would be Mashramani, an Amerindian word translating as ‘a job well done’.
 This festival, commonly known as ‘Mash’, takes place on Feb 23rd, Guyana’s Republic Day, and it includes colourful parades down the streets, with steel drum bands and dances celebrating Guyana’s African heritage.

 Unlike the rest of South America, where football reigns supreme, Guyana is the land of cricket – another legacy of Britain’s colonial past.